Brandon Soppy: Club career

+Early career

 Soppy began playing football at Bobigny, before joining CFFP aged 12–13.
 He moved to INF Clairefontaine, and later signed for Rennes's youth academy.

+Rennes

-He signed his first professional contract with Rennes aged 16; the following year, he played for their reserve team in the Championnat National 3.
+Soppy signed his first professional contract with Rennes aged 16; the following year, he played for their reserve team in the Championnat National 3.
 In August 2020, Soppy made his Ligue 1 debut aged 18, in a 2–2 draw against Lille.

+Udinese

-In summer 2021, he joined Udinese in the Serie A; he played 30 games during the 2021–22 season – 28 in the league.
+In summer 2021, Soppy joined Udinese in the Serie A; he played 30 games during the 2021–22 season: 28 in Serie A and two in the Coppa Italia.

+Atalanta

 On 19 August 2022, Soppy joined fellow Serie A side Atalanta.

+Loan to Torino

+He then moved to Torino on a season-long loan on 31 August 2023.

+Loan to Schalke 04

+On 1 February 2024, he was loaned to German club Schalke 04 until the end of the season.

 Style of play

 Initially a centre-back, Soppy moved to right-back at the end of his first year at Rennes.
 He is known for his direct style of play and crossing ability.